Gerda Herrmann

-Gerda Herrmann (June 30, 1931 in Cannstatt – † April 15, 2021) was a German composer and poet.
+Gerda Herrmann (June 30, 1931 in Cannstatt – April 15, 2021) was a German composer and poet.
 She had been living in Botnang since the 1960s and wrote more than 400 songs, setting to music both her own and other authors' lyrics.
 Many of her songs have been performed at 12 benefit concerts (as of 2019).

 Life and work

-Gerda Herrmann received piano lessons for almost three years from 1941-1943, until her school was evacuated to Metzingen due to aerial bombings.
+Gerda Herrmann received piano lessons for almost three years from 1941 to 1943, until her school was evacuated to Metzingen due to aerial bombings.
 From then on, she played the piano without receiving further lessons.
 Her father was an association auditor.
 After he was denounced to authorities, he was drafted into the German army and fell in 1944 as a soldier.
 In July 1944, Herrmann was in Stuttgart and at 13 years old witnessed the heavy bombings of the city and their aftermath.

 In 1972, Herrmann wrote her first poem, when she was asked to write one for a service held at Friendenskirche Stuttgart in support of Amnesty International.
 In 1984, Gerda Herrmann wrote her first composition titled "Elegie".
 Since then, she set texts by many authors to music, among them Annette von Droste-Hülshoff, Joachim Ringelnatz, Arthur Schnitzler and Walther von der Vogelweide.
 In 2013, Herrmann set to music a love poem that her father had written into his diary in 1923.
 She remained active until the end, and in her last press interview published one week before her death in April 2021, Herrmann talked about the most recent song she was working on.

 "Composing" is too high a level, I put texts to music.